rocicorp/repliear/README.md

 # Prerequisites

 1. [Get a Replicache license key](https://doc.replicache.dev/licensing)
 2. Install PostgreSQL.
 On MacOS, we recommend using [Postgres.app](https://postgresapp.com/).
 For other OSes and options, see [Postgres Downloads](https://www.postgresql.org/download/).
+We recommend to also install the CLI tools so you can create the database from the command line.
 3. [Sign up for a free pusher.com account](https://pusher.com/) and create a new "channels" app.

 # To run locally